-Occupancy and reproduction for the five known peregrine falcon sites on or adjacent to HRC lands continues to be relatively high over the past four seasons.
-Of the five known peregrine falcon eyries monitored during the 2014 season, three of the five sites were occupied (60% occupancy).
-Tom Gulch and S. Runenberg were not occupied and no nesting occurred there.
-Five juvenile peregrines were produced (two at Scotia and three at Shively) for a reproductive rate of 1.7 young per occupied territory.
+Occupancy and reproduction for the five known peregrine falcon sites on or adjacent to HRC lands continues to be relatively high over the past five seasons.
+Of the five known peregrine falcon eyries monitored during the 2015 season, four sites were occupied (80% occupancy).
+Tom Gulch was not occupied and no nesting occurred there.
+Seven juvenile peregrines were produced (three at Scotia and two each at Holmes and S. Runenburg) for a reproductive rate of 1.8 young per occupied territory.

-There were no operations within 0.5 mile of any of the occupied eyries, with the exception of use of the Shively Road, as discussed in the property-wide language.
+There were no operations within 0.5 mile of any of the occupied eyries, with the exception of S. Runenburg (following nest monitoring), and use of the Shively Road, as discussed in the property-wide language.
 The property-wide language was revised to account for the new eyrie at Shively Bluff on 14 July 2011, with the concurrence of the Wildlife Agencies on 26 July (Appendix I).
 There were no operations within 1.0 mile such as helicopter yarding, blasting, or pile driving at any eyrie location during the breeding season.
 Operations were scheduled to occur either before or after the breeding season in other buffer locations.